 To maintain Metallurgy and Materials Science at the University of Birmingham as world class teaching and research activities, to develop interdisciplinarity with engineering and science and to further the aim of Sustainable Development.

 Our distinguished research culture feeds into our range of undergraduate degree programmes.
-Again, generous scholarships are available, often in collaboration with industry.
+Scholarships are available, often in collaboration with industry.

 We consider highlights of the undergraduate degrees to include the industrial placements (during vacations) and the high content of experimentally-based laboratory studies embedded in our programmes.

 This culminates in a large-scale (six-month) final year project (three-year programmes) and a six-month industrial project (four-year MEng programme).
 Throughout our courses we place emphasis on communication skills, and feedback from employers indicates that this ability to communicate well is a feature of our graduates.
 The use of case studies is also now a major part of several of our programmes.

 At postgraduate level, we have a comprehensive choice of research degrees: MRes , PhD and EngD, with a wide range of generous scholarships available in all research areas.
 These research programmes are supported by outstanding academic staff, and a superb range of equipment and facilities.
 Most projects receive industrial support.

 Metallurgical studies at Birmingham date back to 1881 when the first students were registered for an option in Chemistry in the Mason Science College in the City.
 Read more...